Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 **Trigger criteria:**

 - An issue comment or PR comment contains the string of "#RR".
+- Add a reply to explain the action(s).

 **Action(s):**

 - Add the "<mark style="background-color:#CB6BA2;color:white;">Needs: Author Feedback 👂</mark>" label.

+---

 ### ITA10